bleargh45/CGI-Application-Plugin-TT-LastModified/README.md

 for you, though, `CGI::Application::Plugin::TT::LastModified` does have an `:auto` import tag which auto-registers ["tt\_set\_last\_modified\_header()"](#tt_set_last_modified_header) as a "tt\_post\_process" hook for you.
-If you've got an app that just processes static TT pages and generates output, this'll be useful for you.
+If you've got an app that just processes static TT pages and generates output, this will be useful for you.

 # METHODS